chenweixiang/chenweixiang.github.io/_posts/2015-12-07-unix-system-overview.md

 ## History of Unix system

+This is a short description of Unix releases:

 1969: Unix was developed on Summer 1969.

 1971: **Unix 1st edition** released on Nov 3, 1971.